POST OFFICE VEHICLE CLUB

 encourage the historic vehicle movement.

-If you wish to apply under the scheme please contact Mark Skillen at
+If you wish to apply under the scheme please contact William

 collections.
 The postal vehicles in

-Services were merged after the former closed, and they were placed in the
+were merged after the former closed, and they were placed in the care of what

-obtained by telephoning 020 7239 2570 or at www.postalheritage.org.uk.
-The BT Museum in London has also closed
+at www.postalmuseum.org.
+The BT Museum in London has also closed and

 underpinned by a series of major physical collections, distributed among a